BlissRoms/Documentation-old/docs/Bliss OS/troubleshooting.md

 # Troubleshooting

+Welcome to the troubleshooting section of Bliss OS!

+If you believe you have found a bug, [please send us a bug report!](taking-bug-reports.md)

 ## 32-bit processors only (Intel Atom and similar)

 1. Install [Android-x86 32-bit OS from here](https://www.android-x86.org/) (doesn't matter which version, as long as it's 32-bit)